Daryl Corletto: Melbourne United (2014–2015)

 On 13 June 2014, Corletto signed with Melbourne United for the 2014/15 NBL season, returning to the revamped club for a second stint.
 In his lone season for United, Corletto appeared in all 28 games and averaged 6.4 points per game—his lowest mark since the 2003/04 season.

 In 397 NBL games over 14 seasons, Corletto averaged 8.3 points while shooting 43.4% from the field, 36.7% from three-point range, and 85.1% from the free throw line.

 Plymouth Raiders and Melbourne Tigers (2015–2017)

 On 8 May 2015, Corletto signed with the Plymouth Raiders for the 2015–16 British Basketball League season.
 After the Raiders went 0–3 to begin the season, the club named Corletto player-coach, replacing the outgoing Jay Marriott.

 Following the conclusion of the BBL season, Corletto returned to Australia and joined the Melbourne Tigers for the 2016 SEABL season.

 Corletto continued on with the Raiders for the 2016–17 season in a player role.

 On 2 March 2017, Corletto re-signed with the Melbourne Tigers for the 2017 SEABL season.

-Western Port Steelers (2019–)
+Western Port Steelers (2019–2023)

 On 3 December 2018, Corletto signed with the Western Port Steelers of the Big V Division One for the 2019 season.

+In 2021, 2022 and 2023, Corletto played for the Steelers in the Big V Championship Division.

+Mornington Breakers (2024–present)

+In 2024, Corletto played for the Mornington Breakers of the Big V Division Two.

 Personal

-In 2009, Corletto married Australian netballer Julie Prendergast.
+Corletto is no longer married to Australian netballer Julie Prendergast.
 That same year, he was named in Great Britain's 24-man preliminary squad for EuroBasket 2009.